Changes to Non-Domestic Rates

 Transitional Rate Relief and Adjustment

-The government will introduce a five year transitional rate relief scheme to limit the impact to changes in rate liabilities as a result of the general revaluation in April 2017.
+The government introduced a five year transitional rate relief scheme to limit the impact to changes in rate liabilities as a result of the 2017 revaluation.

 Transitional Relief is granted if the rateable value of your property changes significantly as a result of revaluation.
 This relief means that the business rates that you have to pay will increase gradually.
 If you get this relief, we automatically include this when we work out what business rates you should pay.